AndrewAi/Meme-Base/README.md

-# Basic Web Application Project Example
+#Meme Base Meme Generator College Project
 #### Data Representation and Querying Project 2016

 This repository contains code and information for a third-year undergraduate project for the module **Data Representation and Querying**.